 It’s not attractive to feel insecure or jealous.
-We are ashamed of even having these feelings.
+We are ashamed for even having these feelings.
 Secure, confident women don’t feel like that!
 Women who are loved and secure in their relationships shouldn’t feel like that!
 I call bullsh*t.
-I have seen some of the most secure, confident, successful women I know brought to their knees by their feelings around not being enough in their step-mother roles.
+I have seen some of the most secure, confident, successful women I know brought to their knees by their feelings around not being enough in their stepmother roles.

-It’s also congruent to feel off balance when we are faced with or reminded of the experiences our man and his ex share, experiences that we are not a part of.
+It’s also congruent to feel off-balance when we are faced with or reminded of the experiences our partner and his ex share, experiences that we are not a part of.
 It’s hard to see there is a wealth of shared experiences, often involving the child we love, that exclude us.
 That doesn’t make us jealous or insecure, it just means we find reminders of the shared experience challenging and uncomfortable.
 These feelings will pass more and more as our wealth of shared experiences build.

 Sometimes our responses to situations are not congruent; things like feeling unloved or unworthy because of an event or conversation.
 If we unpack that experience, we see this single moment or incident does not invalidate the myriad of experiences we have that show us we are loved and valued.
-We can lose sight of that in moments of being off balance, so it’s our job to look at whether our feelings are congruent with what happened.
+We can lose sight of that in moments of being off-balance, so it’s our job to look at whether our feelings are congruent with what happened.

 We need to know we will be tipped off balance from time to time, it’s life.
 No matter how zen or woke we are, life will come along and tip us off balance, usually when we least expect it.
-Being off balance actually has a very important purpose, it is a learning opportunity.
+Being off-balance actually has a very important purpose, it is a learning opportunity.
 It’s an invitation to unpack more of our baggage, to examine our responses and insecurities.

 Finding ways to let our partners know all is not right in our world, without them feeling shamed or blamed is key.
 Telling them we are feeling off balance or wobbly is a softer way to let them know we need connection.
 I tell my husband I need pats.
 It’s a running joke in our house, that started with one of his cats.
 He knows when I say I need pats, I’m feeling I need some coddling, I need to know he is there and he has my back.
 Creating a phrase that conveys this to our partner can be a great way to avoid falling down the neediness rabbit hole that ends up pushing our men away.

-This step-mom gig is not an easy one.
+So it’s ok to feel those feelings.
+Just don’t get stuck there, seek out a connection in a way that your partner can respond positively to.
+This stepmum gig is not an easy one.
 Hang in there and know you are not alone in feeling jealous and insecure from time to time.